9 Best Tech ETFs to Buy Now

 The best tech ETFs provide exposure to wide swaths of innovators, or targeted groups of tech stocks harnessing rising trends.

-Investors who have been waiting for the return of Big Tech can certainly home in on individual stocks.
-But a lower-risk approach is with technology exchange-traded funds, whose risk is spread across dozens if not hundreds of stocks.
+Those who want to use that cash to gain exposure to the longer-term tech momentum can home in on individual stocks.
+But a lower-risk approach is to buy technology exchange-traded funds, whose risk is spread across dozens if not hundreds of stocks.

 With that in mind, here are nine of the best tech ETFs to buy now.
-The names featured here are some of the best ETFs to buy for those looking to participate in the growth of the entire sector, or even smaller industry trends like cybersecurity and AI, while minimizing the risk of single-stock implosions.
+The names featured here are some of the top exchange-traded funds to buy for those looking to participate in the growth of the entire sector, or even smaller industry trends like cybersecurity and AI, while minimizing the risk of single-stock implosions.

 Invesco QQQ Trust